This post may contain affiliate links. Please read our disclosure policy.

 • fresh cracked pepper, to taste

-• pasta water, to taste
+• pasta water, as needed

 Instructions